matutamiller/PSD-to-HTML-Restaurant-Page/README.md

 <a href="https://matutamiller.github.io/PSD-to-HTML-Restaurant-Page/">See online</a>

-v1.0 - I have created common settings and navigation
+v1.0 - I have created common settings and navigation.
+       I have added header.